CrystalF042/US-Flight-Departure-Delay-Prediction/README.md

 **🔗 [Live Demo](https://crystalguo.shinyapps.io/flight-delay-predictor/)**

-The Shiny for Python application translates the trained model into an interactive tool where users can assess delay risk for any upcoming flight.
+The Shiny for Python application translates the trained model into an interactive prototype where users can explore typical delay risk for user-specified flight scenarios.
 The app loads the serialized LightGBM classifier, isotonic calibrator, baseline lookups, and weather reference data from the `models/shiny_bundle/` directory.

 **Inputs:** origin airport, destination airport, carrier, scheduled departure date and time.

 **Outputs:**
 - Calibrated delay probability displayed as a percentage with a color-coded risk gauge (🟢 < 15% / 🟡 15–30% / 🔴 > 30%)
-- Top contributing factors derived from SHAP values for that specific flight (e.g., "Evening departure +8%, Rain at origin +6%, Carrier track record +3%")
+- Top contributing factors derived from SHAP values, showing whether each factor pushes the prediction toward delay or toward on-time departure (e.g., evening departure increases delay risk, rain at origin increases delay risk, carrier history also contributes positively)
-- Historical context showing the airport's and carrier's baseline delay rates for comparison
+- Historical context showing the airport's and carrier's historical average departure delay for comparison

 A ROC-AUC of 0.664 is a modest number in isolation.
 But the app demonstrates something more important: the complete pipeline from raw government data to actionable, transparent user-facing predictions.
 When a user sees:

 > *"Your 6 PM American Airlines flight from JFK has a **31% delay probability**.
-> Top contributors: Evening departure (+8%), rain at origin (+6%), carrier's historical track record (+4%)."*
+> Top contributors: evening departure pushes the prediction toward delay, rain at origin increases delay risk, and carrier history also contributes."*

 ...they receive genuinely useful information.
-They understand *why* the model thinks their flight is at risk, they can judge whether the reasoning makes sense (is it actually raining at JFK today?), and they can act on it.
+They understand *why* the model flags their flight as higher risk, they can judge whether the reasoning makes sense, and they can act on it.

 ---